mbotello12/js-samples/README.md

 Finally some CodeWar challenges using arrays

-Thank you for you time and this opportunity!
+Thank you for your time and this opportunity!